 At Bosque, I shot in an hour-long, steady downpour one afternoon and after I wiped the lens down with a dry towel, there was no water inside the lens barrel, no condensation, and no fogging up.
 The same couldn’t be said of the photographer, however.

 Is the lens “worth” it?
-Who the hell knows?
+Who the heck knows?
 It will be worth it to some photographers and certainly not worth it to others.
-As a professional nature and wildlife photographer, it’s the lens I’ve been waiting on for a long time.
+As a professional nature and wildlife photographer, it’s the lens I’ve waiting on for a long time.
 It’s the ultimate wildlife lens, period.
-But I already knew that two years ago before I ever got my hands on it.
-The only question was whether Canon delivered a clunker or hit a home run with the finished product.
+But I knew that 2 years ago before I ever got my hands on it.
+The only question was whether Canon delivered a clunker or hit the home run with the finished product.
 It appears to be the latter.

 The only other worthwhile alternates to this lens are the 400, 500, and 600mm primes coupled with 1.4x and 2x extenders.
 But the flexibility of zooming for creative compositions and framing make the 200-400 with internal 1.4X extender a no-brainer for me.
 Wildlife photography is more than getting the longest focal length and tightest crop possible on an animal.
 Sometimes you want to fill the frame with the subject and sometimes you want to incorporate some of the environment.
 Sometimes the subject is too close and you miss opportunities while switching lenses, changing cameras, or adding and removing tele-extenders.
 This lens solves those problems.